pillarjs/cookies/README.md

 * **Lazy**: Since cookie verification against multiple keys could be expensive, cookies are only verified lazily when accessed, not eagerly on each request.

+* **Secure**: All cookies are `httponly` by default, and cookies sent over SSL are `secure` by default.
+An error will be thrown if you try to send secure cookies over an insecure socket.

 * **Unobtrusive**: Signed cookies are stored the same way as unsigned cookies, instead of in an obfuscated signing format.
 An additional signature cookie is stored for each signed cookie, using a standard naming convention (_cookie-name_`.sig`).
 This allows other libraries to access the original cookies without having to know the signing mechanism.

 * **Agnostic**: This library is optimized for use with [Keygrip](https://github.com/jed/keygrip), but does not require it; you can implement your own signing scheme instead if you like and use this library only to read/write cookies.
 Factoring the signing into a separate library encourages code reuse and allows you to use the same signing library for other areas where signing is needed, such as in URLs.